-Great For: Thrift Stores are good for those wanting a thrill of going to a flea market or garage sale, but with a little more structure.
+Best For: Thrift Stores are good for those wanting a thrill of going to a flea market or garage sale, but with a little more structure.
 In terms of findings, you’re apt to see a lot of late-80s, early 90s junk, but you might also stumble across something worth taking a risk on, or a flat out good buy.

 If I had to rank my “scores” and where they were found, the thrift store is a steady third behind the flea market and garage sale, putting it above online options like eBay, etc.

 Downsides: The other downside is, while a store might be offering cards, I’ve seen a few who simply have no regard for how those cards are handled and displayed.
-Thus, you’ll see cards packed and crammed in boxes or bags.
+Thus, you might see cards packed and crammed in boxes or bags.
 Maybe they were donated that way, but oftentimes I think it’s the store is taking loose cards and putting them in a bag, etc. for easier selling.hard

 What are you waiting for?

-And, for me at least, a lot of the thrill in the hobby is tied up in the hunt, and most of these card resources offer some type of “hunt,” where you really have to get creative and constantly think about “I wonder if there are cards in there” or, if I were a mom on eBay selling my son’s collection, of which I know nothing about, what terms and phrasing would I use in the listing?
+For me at least, a lot of the thrill in the hobby is tied up in the hunt, and most of these card resources offer some type of “hunt,” where you really have to get creative and constantly think about “I wonder if there are cards in there” or, if I were a mom on eBay selling my son’s collection, of which I know nothing about, what terms and phrasing would I use in the listing?